torockel/infer/README.md

   - `calculate()` allows you to calculate a distribution of statistics from the generated data to form the null distribution.

 To learn more about the principles underlying the package design, see `vignette("infer")`.
+This vignette is also available as an interactive `learnr` lesson available by running `learnr::run_tutorial("infer", package = "infer")`.

 ![](https://raw.githubusercontent.com/tidymodels/infer/master/figs/ht-diagram.png)<!-- -->